 Breastfeeding has short- and long-term health benefits for both mother and child.
 It is estimated that if all UK infants were exclusively breastfed, the number hospitalised with diarrhoea would be halved, and the number hospitalised with a respiratory infection would drop by a quarter.
 Mothers who do not breastfeed have an increased risk of breast and ovarian cancers and may find it harder to return to their pre-pregnancy weight.

-The percentage of infants totally or partially breastfed at six to eight weeks decreased from 47% in 2011/12 to 43% in 2017/18.
-There is substantial variation between parts of England, with 46% of infants breastfed at six to eight weeks in the East of England compared to 32% in the North East (data not shown).
+Between 2009/10 and 2018/19, the percentage of infants totally or partially breastfed at six to eight weeks fluctuated at around 45%.
+There is substantial variation between parts of England, with 46% of infants breastfed at six to eight weeks in the East Midlands in 2019/20 compared to 34% in the North East (data not shown).

 About this data

 From 2017/18 onwards, data relating to breastfeeding status immediately after birth is captured and reported by NHS Digital via the Maternity Services Data Set (MSDS).
-It was previously reported by NHS England, where the following definitions applied:
+In April 2019, the MSDS changed to a new version (MSDSv2).
+Data quality and coverage reduced from levels seen in previous publications.
+Breastfeeding status immediately after birth was previously reported by NHS England, where the following definitions applied:

 - The mother is defined as having initiated breastfeeding if, within the first 48 hours of birth, either she puts the baby to the breast or the baby is given any of the mother’s breast milk.

-The six- to eight-week breastfeeding data is now published by NHS Digital through the Children and Young People's Health Services (CYPHS) Dataset.
+The six- to eight-week breastfeeding data is now published by Public Health England.
 Definitions for this indicator are as follows:

 - Partially breastfed is defined as infants who are currently receiving breast milk (this may be expressed breast milk) at six to eight weeks of age and who are also receiving formula milk or any other liquids or food.